fiskl-accounting/help-docs/docs/FAQs/invoicing-faqs.md

 ### Can I customize my invoice language?

 Yes, you can clone and customize languages.
-Go to [Invoice and Quote Language](/docs/settings/invoice-quote-settings#custom-language-cloning) settings, clone a language, and modify the values as needed.
+Go to [Invoice and Quote Language](../Settings-Configurations/invoice-and-quote-settings.md#custom-language-cloning) settings, clone a language, and modify the values as needed.

 ### If I update my template, will it affect invoices already created?

 Yes, updating a template affects all invoices using that template, including previous ones.
 To avoid this, create a new template and set it as default for future invoices.
-Learn more about [Templates & Brands](/docs/settings/template-brand-settings).
+Learn more about [Templates & Brands](../Settings-Configurations/templates-and-brands.md).

 ### How do I edit invoices which have payments attached?

 Change the invoice status to "Draft" or use the edit icon.
 Payments will be temporarily disabled but usually auto-restore on save.
 If not, you can manually restore them.
-See [Invoicing Management](/docs/core-features/invoicing/invoice-management) for details.
+See [Invoicing Management](../Core-Features/Invoicing/invoice-management.md) for details.

 ### Can I set my invoice to be automatically sent each month?

-Yes, use [Recurring Invoices](/docs/core-features/invoicing/recurring/creating-recurring-invoices).
+Yes, use [Recurring Invoices](../Core-Features/Invoicing/Recurring%20Invoices/creating-recurring-invoices.md).
 This feature allows you to set up invoices to be sent automatically at specified intervals, such as monthly or quarterly.

-### Can I send an invoice or quote without emailing it?

-Yes, you can use the share link function to send invoices or quotes without using email.
-Here's a brief overview:

-1. Generate a share link for your invoice or quote.
-1. This link leads to the invoice page where your customer can view and pay.
-1. Send this link through any method you prefer, or choose not to send it immediately.

-Key points to remember:

-- Generating a link marks the invoice as "sent" in the system.
-- On Android and iOS devices, you can send your invoice via any messaging platform.

-For a detailed guide on using share links, including step-by-step instructions, see our [Invoice Share Link documentation](/docs/core-features/invoicing/sending-invoices#share-link).

 ### Can I change the invoice number?

 Yes, when creating an invoice.
 The new format becomes the default, and if it ends in a digit, it will increment automatically.
-For more control, see [Invoicing Management](/docs/core-features/invoicing/invoice-management).
+For more control, see [Invoicing Management](../Core-Features/Invoicing/invoice-management).

 ### Can I show my VAT or Tax number on my invoices?

 Yes, to display your VAT or Tax number on an invoice, go to [Manage Taxes], create a new Tax/VAT number, and check the box next to "Display Tax number/ID in invoice."
 After saving, add the relevant sales tax, and your tax number will automatically appear on invoices where taxes are applied.
 <details>
 <summary>Watch a video walkthrough on how to display your Tax/VAT number on invoices</summary>
 <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>